 Save your need page to your smartphone's home screen, making it always easy to use.
 Waiters can easily and quickly see your dietary restrictions and dining needs.

-Taking care of a child with special needs
+Taking care of a child

 Explain easily how things work best for your child.
 Send a link in advance to people who are involved in your child's life.

 Are social situations and communication with others sometimes difficult?
 Save your need page to your smartphone's home screen, making it always easy to use.
 Help customer service personnel to meet your needs by showing it in service situations.